zhoufeng1989/notes/spark/Learning_Spark/chapter3_programming_with_rdds.md

 of each RDD as consisting of instructions on how to compute the data that we build up through transformations.
 Loading data into an RDD is lazily evaluated in the same way transformations are.
-So, when we call sc.textFile(), the data is not loaded until it is nec‐ essary.
+So, when we call sc.textFile(), the data is not loaded until it is necessary.
 As with transformations, the operation (in this case, reading the data) can occur multiple times.
 Spark uses lazy evaluation to reduce the number of passes it has to take over our data by grouping operations together.
 In systems like Hadoop MapReduce,